rainlanguage/docs.rainprotocol.xyz/docs/guides/Integration/interpreter-interface.md

-certain types of websites evolve like "content management system", "ecommerce", etc. Web frameworks and the browser are decoupled from and don't need to know exactly what each website is doing, they often use [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control) to hand control back to the domain for domain specific logic, and retain it for general purpose logic and controls.
+certain types of websites evolve like "content management system", "ecommerce", etc. Web frameworks and the browser are decoupled from and don't need to know exactly what each website is doing, they often use [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control) to hand control back to the domain for domain specific logic, and retain control for general purpose logic and wheels that don't need or want to be reinvented.

 ### Leaner and simpler code